Nostril/Alar Base Reduction in NYC

-Dr. Sam Rizk performs a nostril or alar base reduction as the last part of a rhinoplasty procedure for several reasons.
+Dr. Sam Rizk performs an alar base reduction as the last part of a rhinoplasty procedure for several reasons.
 First, tip surgery can affect the shape of the nostrils so the tip should be performed first.
 If the tip needs to be projected , this can bring the nostrils in more and make them narrower.
 If the tip needs to be deprojected or brought closer to the face, this can make the nostrils flare more.

 Does a nostril reduction prolong the healing from a rhinoplasty?

-No, Dr. Rizk removes the sutures around the nostril at the same time as the cast from the rhinoplasty is removed at one week after rhinoplasty.
+No, Dr. Rizk removes the sutures around the nostril at the same time as the cast from the rhinoplasty is removed at one week after surgery.
 The reason Dr. Rizk uses removal stitches instead of dissolvable ones is for better healing.
 The dissolvable sutures would leave little red dots as they dissolve but the removable sutures do not leave a mark after removal.